 No, Shopify is a subscription-based eCommerce solution that allows you to create an online store with no hassle, and no technical or coding skills in a matter of minutes, to start selling anything online, anywhere!
 Although Shopify is not free, its packages are relatively affordable in comparison to all that it’s offering to its users.

-On the other hand, Shopify offers you an opporunity to use the platform for free, for two whole weeks (more about this in the next section).
+On the other hand, Shopify offers you an opportunity to use the platform for free, for two whole weeks (more about this in the next section).

 How To Use Shopify For Free?